varna9000/picopins/README.md

 # Web server

+Using the built-in python web server, you can run your own zero configuration pinout server with

+`python3 server.py`

-Using the built-in python web server, you can run your own zero configuration pinout server with `python3 server.py` *Dependancy*: please install expect package for your OS.
-The webserver requires "unbuffer" command to preserve ANSI colors when outputting the text.
+*Dependancy*: please install `expect` package for your OS e.g. for  Debian based systems `sudo apt install expect` The script requires `unbuffer` command to preserve ANSI colors when outputting the text.

 The webserver accepts the same parameters as the library but chained in the request url for example: